 Some tribal designs will take elements of different cultures all over the world, including the Aztec culture which is common place in tattoos and often will have cool symbols such as the sun and moon incorporated.

 In the Maori culture, the original tattoo technique requires cutting into the skin rather than inking the top surface layers.
 The use of ancient tools and bones was dominant in the process of tattooing.
 As such, the Maori tradition and method has been documented as one of the oldest techniques in the world.
 This has created millions of cultural tribal designs that are still utilized today.

-While today, people do not need a rhyme or reason to get a Maori tribal tattoo, in ancient culture, these cultures started when a person entered young adulthood and at various milestones in their adulthood.
+Today people do not much of a reason to get a Maori tribal tattoo.
+In ancient culture, these cultures started when a person entered young adulthood and at various milestones in their adulthood.
 Tattooing was part of their ritual and depicted the individual status and achievements about the person.
 Typical Maori tattoos are made up of curves and spirals arranged in complex designs.
 Sometimes a number of small components would compose a larger design.

 Just as today’s tattoo designs, each gender preferred different places for their tattoo.
 For example men would traditionally get tattoos on their legs, buttocks and face – while women would often get tattoos on their lips, neck, chin and back.
 Maoris who reside in New Zealand had a festival known as Ta Moka.
 The process of tattooing and the whole ritual was almost a part of their lives and culture and as essential as the basic necessities of life.

 Here is a great example of a fresh looking thigh piece.
 You can see just how many different elements and shapes there are going on that all work together to form one big piece.
 One of the cool things with tribal tattoo designs, is that you can start off small and keep adding to the design later on in life.